netswig/pcap_dst_info/README.md

 pcap_dst_info is a tool which takes a user provided pcap/pcapng file and a source IP address and provides a list of destination IP's and protocols/ports.
 The tool then gathers, reverse DNS lookups and whois data for each destination IP and displays in the console.

+This tool requires tshark to be installed.
+[Tshark Install](https://tshark.dev/setup/install/)

 ## Setup & Example

 ### Windows